mcmuralishclint/hotel-merger/README.md

 docker-compose up
 ```

+**Note**
-Wait until both the images are pulled and until you see a log that says Listening on http://0.0.0.0:3000
+- Wait until both the images are pulled and until you see a log that says Listening on http://0.0.0.0:3000
 Navigate to localhost:3000 on the browser to check if the application has spun up as expected

-If there's an update to the application, please pull the latest image `docker pull mcmuralishclint/my-rails-app:latest` before running `docker-compose up`
+- If there's an update to the application, please pull the latest image `docker pull mcmuralishclint/my-rails-app:latest` before running `docker-compose up`

-**p.s.
-Access the application only through http://localhost:3000.
-DO NOT USE https or 127.0.0.1**
+- Access the application only through http://localhost:3000.
+DO NOT USE https or 127.0.0.1

+- The database starts empty as a default state.
+Upon initial ingestion, the primary database becomes populated, and subsequent actions will only involve updates.
+To reattempt ingestion, perform a git stash and rerun the ingestion command.

 ## Swagger Documentation
 Access the API documentation and interact with endpoints using Swagger UI: